Mastering Python (92 Blogs) Become a Certified Professional

 What Are We Building?

 In Python, we are building a game called “Snake game” where the player handles a snake.
 The snake walks around the screen and eats food to grow.
 It tries to avoid hitting the edges or itself.
 We use a GUI tool like Pygame or Tkinter to handle the graphics and add features like user input, snake movement, contact recognition, eating food, the game loop, and game over.
-It’s a fun way to learn how to make games and how to code in Python.
+It’s a fun way to learn how to make games and how to write code for snake game in Python.

 Pre-Requisites